ankidroid/ankidroiddocs/README.md

   * Open command prompt with Ruby
   * Enter the command `gem install asciidoctor`

+On Mac use following command on terminal : `brew install asciidoctor`

 ## Compile the .asc source files
   * Open terminal or command prompt with Ruby
   * Enter the command `asciidoctor FULL_PATH_TO_SOURCE_FILE`